 Emissions associated with operation of the stations and maintenance facilities are expected because of combustion sources used primarily for space heating and facility landscaping, energy consumption for facility lighting, minor solvent and paint usage for periodic application of architectural coatings, and employee and passenger traffic.
 Analysts used CalEEMod to estimate these emissions from the stations and maintenance facilities, based on the square footage of the buildings and assumptions described in Chapter 6.
+Mobile source emissions estimates were adjusted to reflect the impact of the SAFE Vehicles Rule (CARB 2019).
 Operation of the MOWF would also generate emissions from vehicles, equipment, and locomotives used for maintenance activities.
 Analysts estimated the criteria pollutant emissions for 2015, 2029, and 2040 conditions and they are included in Table 7-14.
 Station and maintenance facility emissions would be similar among all four alternatives, but slightly higher under Alternative 3, which includes the East Gilroy Station.
 Since the East Gilroy Station is entirely new, net emissions are greater than the Downtown Gilroy Station since emissions under existing conditions are zero.